João Vieira and Poilão Marine National Park

 João Vieira and Poilão Marine National Park (Parque Nacional Marinho João Vieira e Poilão) is a national park in Guinea-Bissau.
 It was established in August 2000.
-It covers an area of 495.0 km2 and includes the uninhabited islands of João Vieira, Cavalos, Meio and Poilão, in the southeastern part of the Bijagós Archipelago.
+It covers an area of 495.0 km2 and includes the uninhabited islands of João Vieira, Cavalos, Meio and Poilão, and some smaller islets in the southeastern part of the Bijagós Archipelago.
 The beaches of the islands are frequented by the sea turtle species Chelonia mydas, Eretmochelys imbricata and Lepidochelys olivacea.

 History and cultural relevance

 While not permanently inhabited, the islands are visited for fishing, palm tree harvesting, and some agriculture.
-The island of Poilão is considered a sacred site.
+The island of Poilão is considered a sacred site by indigenous people.
 Due to this status, turtle eggs from the island were not poached by local communities, unlike those elsewhere in the archipelago.
 Turtles from the area traditionally served as both an important source of resources and a part of local cultures.

 Negotiations with local communities began in the 1990s, to ensure access to what were sacred areas.
 Locals informed researchers that they believed turtle populations had been decreasing.
 Turtle tagging began in 1994, and towards the end of the decade instances of itinerant poaching were recorded.
 The process to establish a protected area began in 1998, and the park was formally established in August 2000 via decree 6-A/2000.

 A National Action Plan for the Conservation of Sea Turtles has been created and implemented by the Institute of Biodiversity and Protected Areas to help protect the islands.